stefonarch/LXQt-Wayland-files/README.md

 ![Screenshot kwin_wayland](kwin_wayland.png)

 The most similar to a LXQt x11 session, specially if already used with kwin.
 Needs some window rules for top/left panel, runner, notifications (import `kwin_wayland.rule` in KDE settings → Windowmanagement → Window rules).
-Not really usable until `lxqt-panel` implements  a wayland taskmanager.
+Not really usable until `lxqt-panel` implements  a wayland taskmanager, `cairo-wayland-dock-git` and `latte-dock-git` can be used instead.

 #### Pros

 * Working desktop on all outputs, always at bottom (needs `pcmanfm-qt` git version with title for it's desktop window.
 * Lock screen
 * Multiple sessions/switch user (to test)
-* Spectacle QUI screenshots
+* Spectacle screenshots (GUI)
 * klipper for clipboard
 * `lxqt-config-monitor`  working (to test multihead)
 * no manual config files editing

 #### Issues

-* Big issue: No taskbar (waybar; yatbfw) possible do to lack of foreing-toplevel-protocol not supported.
+* Big issue: No taskbar (waybar; yatbfw; swfbar) possible due to lack of support for foreign-toplevel-protocol.
+Docks mentioned above can work.
 * Same [issues to configure](https://github.com/lxqt/lxqt/wiki/ConfigWindowManagers#kwin) shortcuts when no full plasma-desktop is installed
 * fullscreen window titlebar goes under the panel
 * wlsunset and gammastep not working, `kcmshell5 kcm_nightcolor&` works.
-* window rules for applications on workspaces doesn't work (maybe an issue of mine)
 * keys for brightness and volume are not working (sliders from panel work), manually shortcut assigning should work